FionaMacNeill/portfolio/content/project/Social Work ePortfolios/index.md

 ---
 title: Social Work ePorfolios
-summary: This should be a full sentence of content, to ensure that everything matches up.
+summary: This should be a full sentence of content, to ensure that everything matches up
 tags:
 - Research
 date: "2021-07-16T00:00:00Z"